bdeckard92/dupUT/02-Lesson-Plans/23-Project-3/README.md

 ## Heads-Up

-* Students will present their group projects during next week's Required session.
+* Students will present their group projects during next week's second virtual class.

 * Remind students that they should connect their repository to Heroku for automatic deployment.
 Students can refer to Module 21 Lesson 6 on how to do this.

-* Prepare a slide deck of superlative 'awards' to give to each group.
-Here is [an example](https://docs.google.com/presentation/d/1QlPJhHnHvLLtKheKl4opm7tibkjjALZeAzwVvZdJDO0/edit?usp=sharing) of superlative 'awards'.
+* Prepare a slide deck of superlative awards to give to each group.
+Here is an [example](https://docs.google.com/presentation/d/1QlPJhHnHvLLtKheKl4opm7tibkjjALZeAzwVvZdJDO0/edit?usp=sharing) of superlative awards.

 ## Resources